RubyMetric/rawstr4c/README.md

 **The core innovation of `rawstr4c` is to use a Markdown file — allowing you to take advantage of your editor’s Markdown syntax highlighting feature to highlight your raw strings!**

 > [!NOTE]
-> This tool was originally developed as a subproject of `chsrc` (which proudly benefits greatly from it).
-For easier maintenance, I have split it into this separate repository.
+> This tool was originally developed as and now maintained as a subproject of [chsrc] (which proudly benefits greatly from it)

 <br>